Coneja-Chibi/The-HawThorne-Directives/readme.md

 ### 🧪 Experiments

 Temporary creative constraints.
 Writing workshop exercises the Director must follow for one turn.
+They randomly roll and inject at different times throughout the story.

 🧪 No Metaphors · No Dialogue · No Internal Access · No Description · Single Shot · Silence · Single Sense · Real Time · Dialogue Only · Insect Camera · Bird's Eye · No Adjectives · Unreliable Turn · Montage · Found Footage · Wrong Genre

-Toggle one on.
-The Director writes under that limitation.
+Toggle a few on.
+The Director writes under that limitation(s).
 Constraints produce solutions you wouldn't get otherwise.
-Toggle it off when you're done.

 ---

 ## Installation